• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Eskimo Shepherd dogs have great intelligence.
+• Intelligence Rating: Smart: The Eskimo Shepherd dogs have great intelligence.

-• Trainability: Eskimo Shepherd dogs are easy to train.
+• Training Difficulty: Eskimo Shepherd dogs are easy to train.

-• Health Issues: Eskimo Shepherds are commonly healthy dogs.
+• Health Concerns: Eskimo Shepherds are commonly healthy dogs.

-• Apartment Friendly: Apartment-friendly dog the Eskimo Shepherd breed.
+• Apartment Adaptability: Apartment-friendly dog the Eskimo Shepherd breed.

 • Drooling Tendency: The Eskimo Shepherd is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Eskimo Shepherd dogs are one of the best watchdogs.
+• Watchdog Rating: Eskimo Shepherd dogs are one of the best watchdogs.

 • Impulse to Wander or Roam: Eskimo Shepherd dogs tend to escape less than other breeds.

-• Adaptability: Eskimo Shepherd dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Eskimo Shepherd dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Eskimo Shepherd dogs are very kid-friendly dogs.
+• Child Compatibility: Eskimo Shepherd dogs are very kid-friendly dogs.

 • Senior Citizens Friendly: Eskimo Shepherds are one of the best breeds for elderly people.